 How Your Timeline Affects Check-in Staff

 If people are expected to be sitting for dinner at 7 pm and your registration starts at 6, then it will leave you with a short window of one hour to complete check-in.
-Our suggestion is, if you have 400 guests (sponsor groups and couples included) to check-in and you have 60 minutes to do it, perhaps decide which pieces of information can be collected at a later time than check-in.
-Perhaps only collect cellphone numbers so guests can still bid, and then collect credit cards at a check-out, or send out a Broadcast Message to remind guests to add a credit card to their profile.
+Our suggestion is, if you have 400 guests (sponsor groups and couples included) to check-in and you have 60 minutes to do it, perhaps decide which pieces of information can be collected at a later time.
+Perhaps only collect cellphone numbers and emails so guests can still bid, and then collect credit cards at check-out.
+Or you can even send out a Broadcast Message to remind guests to add a credit card to their profile.

 What Equipment is Necessary?